Sign in →

 Specimen Requirements

-Serum or Plasma
+Specimen Type: Serum or Plasma

-Container: SST or Green top Lithium heparin
+Container/Tube: SST or Lithium Heparin

-Specimen Collection: 1 mL (minimum 0.5 mL)
+Specimen Volume: 1 mL (minimum 0.5)

 Alternate Specimens: Sodium fluoride/potassium oxalate (gray top tube).